jjuliano/markdown-ui/docs/button.md

 > <!-- -->
 > > Basic Segment:
 > > #### Group Sizes::group-sizes
-> > "Groups can have a shared color"
+> > "Groups can have a shared size"
 >
 > <!-- -->
 > > Divided Segment Grid: